anagha-google/s8s-spark-mlops-lab/05-lab-guide/Module-04-Author-ML-PySpark-Scripts.md

 <br><br>

 ### 8.3.
-Validate availabity of artifacts in Cloud Storage
+Validate availabity of model metrics in Cloud Storage

 The ID generated in the variables section for the author is 29657.
 You can locate artifacts by identifying your PIPELINE_ID.
 ```